Geodatabase (Esri): History

 Due to shortcomings in the personal geodatabase format (especially file size limitations in Microsoft Access), Esri developed a more robust custom file format, released in 2006 (ArcGIS 9.2) as the file geodatabase.
 It also released a product called the workgroup geodatabase that included the free Microsoft SQL Server Express for smaller multi-user applications, which has since been discontinued.
 Eventually, the middleware components for reading and writing the geodatabase spatial database structure were incorporated into ArcGIS desktop, eliminating the need for ArcSDE to be running on the server end.
 The most recent addition has been the mobile geodatabase format in 2020 (ArcGIS Pro 2.7), which uses SQLite as the backend to store the entire geodatabase as a single file.
 This replaces the personal geodatabase, which is no longer supported.

 Applications

 Geodatabases, being a common format for GIS datasets, have applications anywhere GIS are widely employed.
-These applications are so basic often times researchers do not mention their use in studies.
+These applications are so basic oftentimes researchers do not mention their use in studies.
 There are several fields where their use is extensively documented, including public health, crime analysis, and resource management.